 Why is there a Registration Fee in addition to a minimum fundraising amount?

 There are many things that we offer our Riders during the Ride.
 These include a cool t-shirt, three delicious meals at Krause Springs (breakfast tacos – yum, sandwich lunch – double yum, and BBQ, hot dogs, and burgers for the cookout –triple yum!), and sustenance galore at all pit stops (water, nuun, and snacks for refueling).
 We also are required to rent trucks to deliver goods to Krause Springs and surrounding pit stops, in addition to tents, tables, chairs, and, of course, insurance.
 Plus, don’t forget about law enforcement!
-Your Registration Fee helps offset these necessary costs AND allows the donated dollars to benefit the nine non-profit agencies that provide care and support to Central Texans with HIV/AIDS.
+Your Registration Fee also includes one night of camping at our venue and helps offset these necessary costs AND allows the donated dollars to benefit the nine non-profit agencies that provide care and support to Central Texans with HIV/AIDS.